Exam and Dental Cleaning

 Routine dental cleanings involve the removal of light to moderate plaque, stains, or tartar fixed to tooth surfaces above the gum line.

 If this is your initial hygiene visit, we perform a comprehensive dental exam.
-This involves taking x-rays, charting periodontal measurements, identifying diseased, missing, or filled teeth, performing an oral cancer screening, listening to your dental concerns, recording your medical history, and taking your blood pressure.
+This involves taking x-rays, charting periodontal measurements, identifying diseased, missing, or filled teeth, performing an oral cancer screening, listening to your dental concerns, and recording your medical history.
 This allows us to establish an accurate baseline of your current dental health.

-Next, we customize a thorough treatment plan to help improve your oral health and also use your baseline to monitor any future changes.
-Your hygienist will also perform a routine cleaning, apply dental sealants, provide a fluoride treatment, and demonstrate any tips that may be helpful for performing better home care.
+Next, we customize a thorough treatment plan to help improve your oral health.
+During subsequent dental cleanings, we compare your current dental health to your baseline to identify causes, explanations, and treatment plans for any dental problems you may be developing.
+Your hygienist will also perform a routine cleaning, may apply dental sealants, provide a fluoride treatment, and demonstrate any tips that may be helpful for performing better home care.

 Please assist us by providing the following information:

 - X-rays or dental records from previous dentist

 - Health history, current list of medications, allergies, and any plans for future surgeries

 - Any personal preferences (i.e. request a specific hygienist, taking extra precaution around a sensitive tooth, or if you would prefer to listen to the radio instead of watching TV, etc.)

 Scaling & Root Planing (aka Deep Cleaning)